julipeter12/julipeter12/README.md

 ## Hi there 👋

-I am currently pusing a Bachelor of Science in Electrical Engineering.
+My name is Julianna Peterson-Ramos.
+I am currently pursing a Bachelor of Science in Electrical Engineering at Wright State University.
 I am expected to graduate in Spring 2026.

+I am an intern with TetraTech for the Water Deparment of Dayton.
+I will be working on various projects primarily with PLCs.

 <!--
 **julipeter12/julipeter12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.